Superconducting-Circuits-Research-Group/labber-drivers/MultiQubit_PulseGenerator/MultiQubit_PulseGenerator_Doc.md

 - Uniform pulse amplitude for all qubits: If True, the amplitude of pulse #1 will be used for all qubits

 ### CPMG
-- \# of pi pulses: if -1, only one pi pulse (T1 experiment); if 0, only two pi/2 pulses (Ramsey experiment); if 1, one pi pulse sandwiched by two pi/2 pulses (Echo experiment); if more than one, number of pi pulses between the two pi/2 pulses.
+- \Number of pi pulses: if -1, only one pi pulse (T1 experiment); if 0, only two pi/2 pulses (Ramsey experiment);
+if 1, one pi pulse sandwiched by two pi/2 pulses (spin-echo experiment);
+if more than one, number of pi pulses between the two pi/2 pulses.
 The pi pulses are defined in section '1-QB gates'.
 In that section, different pulses represent pi pulses for different qubits. pi/2 pulses have half the amplitudes.
 - Sequence duration: the time interval between two pi/2 pulses.
 If it is T1 experiment, increasing 'Sequence duration' moves readout pulse further from the pi pulse.
 If 'Sequence duration' is too small, the pi/2 pulses and the pi pulses will be added together.
 - Add pi pulses to Q: the added pi pulse will be in 'Trace - Q' channel
 - Edge-to-edge pulses: increase the time interval for pi pulses if it has non-zero plateau or truncation range (for Gaussian pulses).